-In the evening, when the PV voltage level falls bellow 5V and battery voltage is higher than LVD setting, the controller will turn on the load and the load green led will glow.
+In the evening, when the PV voltage level falls below 5V and the battery voltage is higher than LVD setting, the controller will turn on the load and the load green led will glow.

-The load will cut off in the following two condition.
+The load will cut off in the following two conditions.